-Researcher identifies breast cancer fighting hormoneMay 24th, 2013 in Cancer /
+Researcher identifies breast cancer fighting hormoneMay 24, 2013 in Medicine & Health / Cancer

 Transformative research from Western University has identified new hormones in the body which may suppress breast cancer and stimulate the regression of breast tumors.

 The findings, led by renowned Western biology professor John P. Wiebe, have been published by Breast Cancer Research.